The 15th World Audit annual report of

 this millennium, this global survey is concerned with the

-condition of democracy as it relates to the
+condition of democracy as it relates to those 150 nation

 We define democracy via the criteria of